 - Sun, moon, and stars - patterns in the apparent movement, processes that shape Earth over long periods of time, weathering, erosion, and deposition in shaping Earth’s surface, patterns caused by the relative position of the Earth and sun.

 MathK-5 math instruction and curriculum are carefully designed to allow students to connect with, build upon, and refine their mathematical understandings.
 Students use metacognitive strategies when they engage in solving mathematics problems to not only understand specific concepts, but also the process by which they learned them.
 Six content strands are at the core of instruction in all grade levels: number and numeration, operations and computation, data and chance, measurement and reference frames, geometry, patterns, and functions, and algebra.
 These six areas are broken down further into grade-level goals which are linked to formative assessments.
-Using a Professional Learning Community model, teachers analyze the assessment data and support each student’s developmental stage of understanding.
-They work closely in teams to design instruction of both remedial and enrichment needs allowing them to support students at all levels.

 World Languages- MandarinBeginning in kindergarten, lower school students have the opportunity to study both Mandarin and Spanish.
 This allows young students to gain exposure to both languages and equips them with the necessary experience to decide which language they would like to study in more depth beginning in third grade.
 There are three main goals for lower school students interested in learning Mandarin: 1) Building up a strong foundation of high-frequency vocabulary.
 Frequent and consistent exposure to high frequency vocabulary greatly increases the comfort level of students as they begin to communicate in a new language.
 2) Working on the basic grammar rules, sentence structure, and discourse patterns.
 Chinese can seem very intimidating to students when they first begin learning the language; however, the introduction of common sentence patterns coupled with frequent practice in relevant contexts can greatly increase the rate at which students develop language proficiency.
 3) Developing cultural knowledge and global awareness.
 Lastly, a critical goal for lower school students in the Mandarin classroom is to provide opportunities to understand the similarities and differences between their own culture and that of various Chinese populations around the world.
 Students have the opportunity to go on field trips, eat new foods, learn about daily life for students their own age in China and learn about and celebrate the various important Chinese holidays.